October 6, 2022

 There are three main reasons why you should use SSL/TLS for your website:

 • Authentication: SSL/TLS certificate allows you to prove to your users that you are who you say you are.
-Without a SSL/TLS certification any server can pretend to be your server, and thus can hijack any information that people transmit to your server.
-Using SSL/TLS your users can ensure the identity of your server.
+Without an SSL/TLS certification, any server can pretend to be your server and thus can hijack any information that people transmit to your server.
+Using SSL/TLS, your users can ensure the identity of your server.

-• Ensuring trust: When people visit websites and transmit some sensitive information such as payment information, they want to ensure that your website is secure and not prone to cyber thefts of information.
+• Ensuring trust: When people visit websites and transmit sensitive information, such as payment information, they want to ensure that your website is secure and not prone to cyber theft.
 Having an SSL/TLS certificate can create a sense of trust between you and your users.
-It is a visible way of showing your users that they can trust you and it’s much more effective than anything you say about yourself.
+It is a visible way of showing your users that they can trust you, and it’s much more effective than anything you say about yourself.

 • Compliance: Certain sectoral standards may require you to maintain a certain level of security.
-Using an SSL/TLS certificate is an integral part of the security measures you are required to follow.
-Examples include, PCI-DSS, HIPAA, and NIST Guidelines.
+Using an SSL/TLS certificate is an integral part of the security measures you must follow.
+Examples include PCI-DSS, HIPAA, and NIST Guidelines.

 4.3.
 What are the industry standards requiring TLS compliance?

-There are several organizations, including the National Institute of Standards and Technology (NIST) that have issued guidelines requiring TLS compliance as part of network security requirements.
+Several organizations, including the National Institute of Standards and Technology (NIST), have issued guidelines requiring TLS compliance as part of network security requirements.
 The following instruments are the most widely adopted.

 1. NIST’s Guidelines for the Selection, Configuration, and Use of Transport Layer Security (TLS) Implementations (SP 800-52 Rev. 2)